haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 18 (+4)
 CHA
 18 (+4)
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 313

  Saving Throws Str +14, Con +10, Wis +9, Cha +9 Skills Arcana +8, Athletics +14, History +8, Perception
 +9